Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

+This experiment also gave the opportunity to find especially problematic Polling Dynamics, see Figures \ref{f:experiments-relaxed-2} and \ref{f:experiments-MLR-d1} where green outcomes correspond to the Condorcet winner being elected, orange outcomes are part of a cycle but do not elect the Condorcet winner, and red outcomes are equilibria not electing the Condorcet winner.

-\subsection{Effect of the numbers of candidates and voter types}
+\paragraph*{Effect of the numbers of candidates and voter types}

 We report in Table \ref{tab:experiments2} more modest numerical experiment to assert the influence of the number of candidates and the number of voters.
-Here we only draw $6\,250$ electorates in each condition, yielding typically $4$ times larger confidence intervals than samples of size $100,000$, leaving the expected deviations under the percentage point.

-We see that the number of voter types has relatively small influence, at least in the range tested, with the exception of the $1$-dimensional culture with the modified LR, where a larger voter type makes bad cycles and equilibriums more likely.
-The main take away, valid in all considered conditions except the $1$-dimensional culture with the LR, is that:

-Computational power prevented us to explore larger number of candidates with samples large enough to draw conclusions.
+We see that the number of voter types has relatively small influence, at least in the range tested, with the exception of the $1$-dimensional culture with the modified LR, where a larger voter type makes bad cycles and equilibria more likely.
+The main take away, valid in all considered conditions except the $1$-dimensional culture with the LR, is that: \begin{important} A larger number of candidates seems to make bad cycles and equilibria more common among situations where a Condorcet Winner exists. \end{important} Computational power prevented us to explore larger number of candidates with samples large enough to draw conclusions.

-\section{Convergence of the Leader Rule in one-dimensional cultures}
+\subsection{Convergence of the Leader Rule in one-dimensional cultures}

 In view of the above experiments, it seems that the one-dimensional culture combines well with the Leader Rule.
-Black's Median Voter Theorem \cite{black1958theory} implies the existence of a Condorcet winner, and from \cite{Laslier2009leader} it follows that there exist equilibriums and that all equilibriums elect $\omega$.
+Black's Median Voter Theorem \cite{black1958theory} implies the existence of a Condorcet winner, and from \cite{Laslier2009leader} it follows that there exist equilibria and that all equilibria elect $\omega$.
 Here we prove that in this particular culture, we moreover have convergence of the Polling Dynamics.